giantswarm/releases/aws/v19.3.2/README.md

 # :zap: Giant Swarm Release v19.3.2 for AWS :zap:

-This patch release introduces latest stable Flatcar release that includes important CVEs, especially the Leaky Vessels for the containerd version [CVE-2024-21626](https://nvd.nist.gov/vuln/detail/CVE-2024-21626).
-We have also included our latest changes to the `security-bundle`.
+This patch release includes the latest stable Flatcar release containing important CVE patches, most notably the Leaky Vessels [CVE-2024-21626](https://nvd.nist.gov/vuln/detail/CVE-2024-21626) affecting `containerd`.
+It also includes an update to the `security-bundle` intended to improve upgrade stability.

+**Note:** This release does _not_ include patches for the other 3 Leaky Vessels BuildKit CVEs affecting `docker`.
+Normal cluster operations (e.g. pulling images) do not use `docker`, but if you run untrusted workloads which mount or use `docker` directly, please get in touch to discuss other mitigation options.

 ## Change details